soniaturcotte/soniaturcotte.com/digital-garden/sport-england.md

 ## Nothing about them without them

 Reducing inequality is core to Sport England’s [10 year strategy](https://www.sportengland.org/about-us/uniting-movement), and we wanted to make sure the pilot fund took tangible steps towards that goal.
-We designed the assessment criteria and form questions to prioritise equity, including questions about about accessibility, long-term engagement and the community’s needs.
+We designed the assessment criteria and form questions to prioritise equity, including questions about accessibility, long-term engagement and the community’s needs.

 <figure>
   <img loading="lazy" src="/images/digital-garden/questions-2.webp" alt="Form questions asking, Have you considered how to support participants to remain active in the longer term?, Have you considered accessibility?, How do you know what this community needs?">